lucadonnoh/GreenNFT/README.md

 # Key Takeaways

+The most important conclusions of our paper are:

 1. The impact of a transaction does not depend only on the gas used, but is instead proportional to the transaction fee;
 2. Spending 1 dollar on transaction fees on Ethereum is equivalent to emitting at least 1.115 kgCO2eq;